aidenkeating/buildfarm-installer/provision-osx/README.md

 * `xcode_install_session_token` - Apple Developer Account auth cookie from `fastlane spaceauth` command (For accounts with 2FA enabled).
 * `xcode_versions` - A list of Xcode versions to install.
 These may take over 30 minutes each to install.

+## Configure Buildfarm node
+Creates a credential set in the build farm for the macOS nodes using the provided keys.
+Add each machine as a node in the build farm, connecting through SSH.

+You will need to create a key pair using a tool such as `ssh-keygen` to allow the Jenkins instance to connect with the macOS nodes.

+### Options
+* `credential_private_key_path` - Location of the private key of the pair.
+This is stored in Jenkins and used to SSH into the macOS node.
+* `credential_passphrase` - Passphrase of the private key.
+This is stored in Jenkins and used to SSH into the macOS node.
+* `credential_public_key_path` - Location of the public key of the pair.

 ## Other options
 * `remote_tmp_dir` - A directory where downloaded scripts and other miscellaneous files can be stored for the duration of the job.